home-assistant/home-assistant.io/source/_components/telegram_bot.webhooks.markdown

   default: 149.154.167.197-233
   type: string
 parse_mode:
-  description: Default parser for messages if not explicit in message data: 'html' or 'markdown'.
+  description: "Default parser for messages if not explicit in message data: 'html' or 'markdown'."
   required: false
   default: markdown
   type: string